IndustryEssentials/ymir/README.md

 ![Label management](docs/images/Label%20management.jpg)

+The primary name and alias of the label indicate the same type of label.
+When the annotation of some dataset contains alias, it will be merged to primary name when importing.
+For example, if the label list contains the 'bike' (alias 'bicycle'), and a dataset A (containing only the 'bicycle') is imported, it will be displayed as 'bike' in the dataset details after import.

 ## 3.2.
 Raw data preparation

 The user prepares a dataset with training targets (training set and test set) for training an initial model.
 Before importing, please ensure that the format of the dataset meets the following requirements: